 Communities and Consequences II: Rebalancing New Hampshire's Human Ecology

-This timely new film explores the economic and social realities of workforce shortages in New Hampshire – the nation's second oldest state in terms of median age.
+Explore the economic and social realities of workforce shortages in New Hampshire – the nation's second-oldest state in terms of median age.
 Hosted by Jennifer Rooks.

 The population bulge known as the baby boom is reaching social security age and beyond.
 The impacts of the aging of such a large demographic cohort are seen nationwide.
 But New Hampshire and northern New England are suffering a far more severe demographic maelstrom.
 Here the rapidly rising number of seniors have been accompanied by shrinking numbers of younger adults and children — an unbalancing of the region's human ecology.